 Judge: 'Tell me where.'

-This court document revealed to us that Justin Martyr could talk to people in the street, and tell those who were interested to come to Martin's house to learn more.
-The house as meeting place afforded some privacy, a degree of intimacy, and stability.✞
+This court document reveals to us that Justin Martyr could talk to people in the street, and tell those who were interested to come to Martin's house to learn more.
+The house as a meeting place afforded some privacy, a degree of intimacy, and stability.✞

-However, it also created the potential for the emergence of factions within the Christian body in a city.
-It may well have been the case that the factions addressed by Saint Paul in 1 Corinthians 1-4 were based on different views in different households.
-The household context also set the stage for some conflicts in the allocation of power and in the understanding of roles in the community.
+It also created the potential for the emergence of factions within the Christian body in the city.
+It may well have been the case that the contending factions addressed by Saint Paul in 1 Corinthians 1-4 were based on different views held in different households.
+The household context also sets the stage for some conflicts in the allocation of power and the understanding of roles in the community.
 The head of the household, by normal expectations of the society, would exercise some authority over the group and would have some legal responsibility for it.
 We see this also in Justin Martyr's description of worship.✞